 I’m Wendy, and this is my rescue story.

-Not surprisingly, this lifestyle put me in incredibly unsafe situations.
-I was violently assaulted and beaten at age 23.
-I didn’t want anyone touching me for many years following that encounter.
-I was bitter, hostile and withdrawn and drank extreme amounts in the privacy of my apartment.
-Many days and nights I was alone and blacked out.
-Somehow I could fully participate in “life” (including my full-time job) for weeks and not remember any of it.
-I prided myself in saying that I didn’t need anyone to live.
+This lifestyle resulted in a violent assault at age 23.
+My life changed forever at that time.
+I lost my desire to live after that incident.
+I didn’t want anyone touching me for many years following that encounter-including myself.
+I was hostile and withdrawn and did much more excessive drinking in the privacy of my apartment.
+It is a complete wonder that I lived because of how much I was able to drink.
+There are large periods of time I don’t remember.
+I could fully participate in life for weeks and not remember any of it.
+Amazingly, all these years, I worked full time.
+I prided myself in saying that I didn’t need anyone.
 I had good jobs, because I became whatever was expected of me and could somehow present well.
-You can do this when you have no idea who you really are.
-But it came at a cost: being intoxicated all day, all night, every day.
+You can do this when you have no clue who you really are.
+However, in order to do this, I was intoxicated all day……….all night………..every day.

-At 26, my physical self basically shut-down from the drinking and eating disorders and various mixtures of pills.
-I was ghastly thin, yet very swollen and distorted from the drinking, dangerously dehydrated and shaking violently all the time from alcohol withdrawal.
-I couldn’t even keep down water.
+At 26, my life came to a physical end.
+I was extremely sick from the eating disorders and excessive drinking plus various mixtures of pills.
+I was extremely thin, yet very swollen, dangerously dehydrated and shaking violently all the time from alcohol tremors.
+Now, I was unable to even function because of the shaking and vomited even water.
 Many thought I was going to die.
-Many expected me to commit suicide [for reasons unknown to me].
-They checked on me to make sure I was alive.
-Most could hardly stand to be around me because of the death that poured from my mouth in the form of profanity, anger, delusions, and hopelessness.
+Many expected me to commit suicide for reasons unknown to me.
+They just kept checking on me to make sure I was alive.
+Many could hardly stand to be around me because of the death that poured from my mouth in the form of profanity or hopelessness.

-I was too sick to even try to explain to anyone what was going on in me.
+I was too sick to even try to explain here.
 I knew I wasn’t going to live very much longer.
-My mental health was so bad that I couldn’t tell what was true about anything or anyone and suffered from severe paranoia.
-I went to 12 different churches trying to find hope that I could stay out of hell and the 12 pastors each told me I needed to go to detox and to come see them after I sobered up.
-I gave up on church because I knew there was no way I could get off drugs/alcohol on my own and then return for help.
+My mental health was in crisis.
+My paranoia was severe.
+I went to 12 different churches trying to find hope that I could stay out of hell and the 12 pastors each told me I needed to go to detox and come see them after I was sobered up.
+I gave up on church because I knew there was no way I could get off drugs/alcohol to return for help.
 Living sober was not an option for me with the level of torment in my mind.

 My little sister, Renee, experienced a miraculous encounter with God.
 I was dumbfounded at the change in her and felt such peace and safety around her.
-I wanted what she had.
 She gave me one condition to being with her and that was to keep my mouth shut because she couldn’t handle all the profanity and distress that poured from me.
-She would talk to me about God and her new experience, but I simply was unable to even process a simple conversation in the state I was in.
-My mind was totally non-functional.
-I wasn’t showing up for work and two of my co-workers came and forced me to go to Urgent Care.
+She would talk to me about God and her new experience, but I simply was unable to process a simple conversation in the state I was in.
+My mind was destroyed.
+I wasn’t showing up for work and two of my co-workers came and forced me to go to Urgent care.
 I told the doctor that I was very sick and needed something to help me with stress.
-He asked me why I was shaking so badly and gave me a prescription for tranquilizers and told me to return the following week for a more comprehensive examination.
+He asked me why I was shaking so badly and gave me a prescription for tranquilizers and told me to return the following week for a greater examination.
 I knew next week wasn’t likely to come.
 The next day, my sister came and brought me to meet her pastor, Loren Molskness.
-He passionately explained (probably) the gospel to me, but I couldn’t comprehend anything he was saying.
-I finally told him he was wasting his time because my mind couldn’t follow him and then he said, “Jesus Christ can cut right through that.”
-I heard that.
+He passionately shared words with me, but I couldn’t understand anything he was saying.
+I finally told him he was wasting his time because my mind couldn’t follow him and he said, “Jesus Christ can cut right through that.”
+I heard that!
 I thought on that for 3 days.
-In fact, I still think on that, now.
+In fact, I still think on that.
 I believe that you can lead someone in a coma to Christ because of that statement!
-I certainly know you can minister to an intoxicated person.
-Many of them are like me; they cannot wait to be sober to hear Truth.
-Pastor Molskness asked me what I was holding onto.
-I still think on that too, when things are restless for me.
+I certainly know you can minister to a dangerously intoxicated person.
+Many of them are like me; they cannot sober up to hear truth.
+He also asked me what I was holding onto.
+I still think on that, also, when things are restless for me.